dag/flask-genshi/docs/index.rst

 .. module:: flaskext.genshi

 Flask-Genshi is an extension to `Flask`_ that allows you to easily use `Genshi`_ for templating.
-It uses Flask's :class:`~flask.Config` and can create :class:`~flask.Response` objects with mimetype set based on how you render templates.
+It knows how to render a template based on the file extension and can create :class:`~flask.Response` objects with mimetype set accordingly.

 Source code and issue tracking at `Bitbucket`_.